kevinbarabash/live-proxy/README.md

 - proper event handling in iframes
 - wrap document.createElement to prevent creation of other iframes or scripts programmatically
-- handle processing-js specific issues in a generalizable way
 - automatically handle cleanup of timers and intervals
 - give users feedback whenever an exception happens with the location if possible